kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during test, bytes transferred during test phase increased from around 10KB/s to 180KB/s in peak time.
+Screenshot below show istio proxy resource consumption during the test execution time, bytes transferred during test phase increased from around 10KB/s to 180KB/s in peak time.

 Memory consumption of istio proxy increased from 61MB to 67 MB in peak time, on CPU consumption side, before test started was 0.100 in peak time the value increased to around 0.140.

-Compare to test **Scenario 2** amount of data transferred is almost 50% decreased which show no tracing data could be transferred to the collectors.
+Compare to the test **Scenario 2** amount of data transferred is almost 50% decreased which show no tracing data could be transferred to the tracing collectors.

 Although resource consumption during test execution increased, there are no considerable resource consumption observed.